nus-cs2103-AY2324S1/tp/docs/DeveloperGuide.md

 **Description:**

-1. The accountant selects a staff member from the address book to remove.
+1. The accountant enters the command to remove a staff member from the address book.
 2. The system confirms the removal with the accountant.
 3. The accountant confirms the action.
 4. The system removes the selected staff member from the address book.